USEPA/workshops/lessons/data_aggregation.md

 ## Tidyverse

 I probably should have brought this up already, but most of what we are learning in this workshop is centered around what is now known as the "Tidyverse".
-The "tidyverse" is build on a mindset for data analysis that assumes our data is in a data frame and that the rows off that data frame represent observations and the columns represent variables and the cells are values for those observations and variables.
+The "tidyverse" is build on a mindset, developed and encouraged by Hadley Wickham, for data analysis that assumes our data is in a data frame and that the rows off that data frame represent observations and the columns represent variables and the cells are values for those observations and variables.
 In addition, the "tidyverse" is also a mindset for package development that implements this.
 All of Hadley Wickham's packages that we are using in here (`dplyr`,`tidyr`, `ggplot2`) are part of the "tidyverse."
 Beyond this, I'm not going to go into too much detail (other than by example), but I did want to provide some links so that you can read up on this if you want.

 - [Tidy Data Paper](https://www.jstatsoft.org/article/view/v059i10/v59i10.pdf): The original paper that laid out the concept.
 The packages described in the paper are now mostly replaced (e.g. with `dplyr` and `tidyr`), but the concepts remain valid.
 - [Tidyverse](http://tidyverse.org/): Website for all things tidy.